 If you’re taking this route, make sure you’ve packed appropriate beach gear (like a towel, suntan lotion etc) in your carryon.

 Be mindful not to blow your whole travel budget before you reach your main destination, but Barcelona is a fabulous city for shopping, and the most important market in Spain.

 Women’s fashion is particularly well represented in Barcelona, and all major international brands have stores here.
 Popular Spanish brands you should keep an eye out for include Mango, Zara, Massimo Dutti, Custo, Desigual, and Adolfo Domínguez.

 The pedestrian friendly Passeig de Gràcia is the most famous shopping street in central Barcelona, and this is the perfect location to mix your shopping with sight-seeing, or taking a break for some coffee or tapas at a local cafe.
 Most shops are open from 10am 8:30pm, and you shouldn’t be surprised if they close between 2pm and 4.30pm for siesta.

 If you’re hoping to catch a sale, winter sales generally start around the second week in January and last until the end of February.
 Summer sales usually run from July 1 to the end of August.

-If you find yourself with an overnight layover, or you’re jetlagged and just want to nap, you can either sleep at the airport (a facility called Premium Traveller is available at Terminal 1), or organize Barcelona Airport Taxi Transfers to take you to a hotel.
+If you find yourself with an overnight layover, or you’re jetlagged and just want to nap, you can either sleep at the airport (a facility called Premium Traveller is available at Terminal 1), or organize transfers to take you to a hotel.

 Barcelona has a huge range of hotels for every budget, though if you’re looking to make the most of your time we recommend a hotel located on or near the iconic La Rambla, which will allow you to take in some quick sightseeing before heading back to the airport.